John Otis Brew: Awatovi Expedition

 From the years 1936–1939 Brew directed the Peabody Museum's Awatovi Expedition in northeastern Arizona.
-This expedition was considered to be Brew’s second major archeological undertaking.
+This expedition was considered to be Brew's second major archeological undertaking.
 During this expedition Brew and his team investigated the Jeddito region on the Hopi Indian Reservation, where, among other things, they discovered a major Franciscan Mission built in the seventeenth century.
 Because of World War II most of the reports for the Awatovi Expedition were not published until later, but by 1978 eleven reports started to appear.
 A "final" report for the Awatovi Expedition has never been written.

 Upper Gila Expedition

-Brew's third major research program came between 1949–1954 with the Peabody Museum's Upper Gila Expedition.
+Brew's third major research program came between 1949 and 1954 with the Peabody Museum's Upper Gila Expedition.
 There he investigated Anasazi-Mogollon contact with the help of colleagues, including Watson Smith and Charles R. McGimsey III, from his work at the Awatovi Expedition.
 Some women (such as Hester A. Davis) assisted with this expedition, which was unusual at the time.
 This expedition was originally planned to be carried out in the 1930s with the help of Donald Scott, who was the director of the Peabody Museum at the time.
-Those who have had the pleasure of working with Brew on archaeological sites have said, “He was remarkably skilled at keeping track of the daily minutiae of field research without losing sight of the major goals of the work”.
+Those who have had the pleasure of working with Brew on archaeological sites have said, "He was remarkably skilled at keeping track of the daily minutiae of field research without losing sight of the major goals of the work".